-If I'm not around to have that conversation because my work is, say, in a show or because a juror wants to know more about my work, then the artist's statement stands in for me.
-We could re-frame the definition this way:
+If I'm not around to have that conversation because my work is in a show or perhaps when a juror wants to know more about my work, then the artist's statement stands in for me.

 An artist's statement is a starting point for a conversation about your art.

 Writing an Artist’s Statement is a Struggle

 There are plenty of examples and outlines available online but many of them are unhelpful.
 When you try to write an artist's statement by checking items off a list you can capture the basic idea yet totally miss the point.